GiovanniBaccichet/dotfiles/README.md

 ## About The Project

-I am creating this repo to allow the future me of just cloning it and having a cool looking and functional environment, instead of reconfiguring my setup each time I screw something up and I have no choice but to reinstall everything.
+I am creating this repo for allowing the future me to just clone it and have a cool looking and functional environment, instead of reconfiguring my setup each time I screw something up and I have no choice but to reinstall everything.

 <!-- CONTRIBUTING -->